de-bo-rah/yapLM/README.md

 ### Notes for the web app
 - `pydub` requires `ffmpeg` installed and available on your PATH.
 - Large PDFs can take several minutes to process.

-## Output
-The script generates SSML, synthesizes speech, and combines the segments into `final_output.mp3`.

 ## Customization